Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/README.md

 [`easypb-parser.peg`](easypb-parser.peg) describes token spellings and the recursive-descent syntax implemented by [`../proto_parser.cpp`](../proto_parser.cpp).
 It deliberately separates grammar from checks that use numeric values, the selected proto syntax, descriptor types, or symbol tables.
 Those checks are documented in [`SEMANTICS.md`](SEMANTICS.md).

 The grammar describes what the frontend can parse structurally, not every source construct retained by the trimmed descriptor model.
-For example, the parser can consume proto2 `extend` declarations and report that they are not represented by the trimmed `FileDescriptorProto`.
+For example, the parser validates and consumes `service`/`rpc` declarations and proto2 `extend` declarations without retaining service or extension descriptors.

 ## Complete proto2/proto3 grammar

 [`protobuf-proto2-proto3-complete.peg`](protobuf-proto2-proto3-complete.peg) is the broader engineering reference.
-It includes services and RPCs, deprecated groups, full extend syntax, extension-range options, parenthesized custom option-name parts, and structured message-valued options.
+It includes deprecated groups, full extend syntax, extension-range options, parenthesized custom option-name parts, and structured message-valued options beyond the subset consumed by the EasyPB parser.

 “Complete” here means the proto2 and proto3 schema languages.
 Protobuf Editions are a separate language revision and are outside the current parser scope.